8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 As well as vibrating, the top part of the Kegelator moves in a “come hither” motion to stimulate the G-spot.

-What I liked about the Kegelator
+What I Liked About the Kegelator

 Arosum Kegelator vibrating kegel exerciser